Post job

 A retail cashier is an employee who scans products and processes cash payments between the retail store and its customers.
 Retail cashiers must provide excellent customer service that can include greeting customers, directing customer inquiries to the appropriate party, and informing customers about the services available.
 They often train new cashiers or retail workers and assist in the maintenance of storefront and retail displays.
 Retail cashiers also assist in counting money and perform audits of cash intake or cash drawers.

 These skill sets are where the common ground ends though.
-A sales associate and cashier responsibility is more likely to require skills like "sales associates," "mathematics," "loss prevention," and "groceries."
-Whereas a retail cashier requires skills like "cleanliness," "math," "retail sales," and "cash handling."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a sales associate and cashier are more likely to require skills like "sales associates," "mathematics," "loss prevention," and "groceries."
+On the other hand, a job as a retail cashier requires skills like "cleanliness," "math," "retail sales," and "cash handling."
+As you can see, what employees do in each career varies considerably.

 A seasonal cashier is an employee hired for a predetermined time in the retail industry.
 Seasonal cashiers utilize basic mathematics and computation.
 They maintain the electronic registers for the payment transactions such as credit cards and cash.
 It is part of their job to process merchandise by stocking shelves, organizing merchandise, and sorting purchase items.
 They also evaluate the company's budget inventories, ensuring product requirements.
 The skills necessary for the job include customer service, attention to detail, and strong communication skills.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, sales associate and cashier responsibilities are more likely to require skills like "sales associates," "mathematics," "retail environment," and "floor stock."
-Meanwhile, a seasonal cashier might be skilled in areas such as "customer issues," "customer satisfaction," "math," and "cash handling."
+Meanwhile, a seasonal cashier has duties that require skills in areas such as "customer issues," "customer satisfaction," "math," and "cash handling."
 These differences highlight just how different the day-to-day in each role looks.

 A head cashier is responsible for handling customer's payments efficiently and accurately.
 Head cashiers assist their colleagues in operating cashier's equipment and customer transactions.
 Their duties also include attending to a customer's inquiry about a product, processing the replacement of defective items, managing customer complaints, generating daily sales reports, monitoring supplies and inventories, ensuring enough cash for each register, and keeping all the register areas clean and organized.
 A head cashier should maintain exceptional customer service at all times to provide the best services and experience for the customers.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a sales associate and cashier is likely to be skilled in "basic math," "mathematics," "stock room," and "sales transactions," while a typical head cashier is skilled in "store operations," "help support," "cleanliness," and "cash handling."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a sales associate and cashier is likely to be skilled in "basic math," "mathematics," "stock room," and "sales transactions," while a typical head cashier is skilled in "store operations," "help support," "cleanliness," and "cash handling."

-Head cashiers typically study at similar levels compared with sales associate and cashiers.
+Head cashiers earn the highest salary when working in the retail industry, where they receive an average salary of $28,905.
+Comparatively, sales associate and cashiers have the highest earning potential in the retail industry, with an average salary of $27,492.Most head cashiers achieve a similar degree level compared to sales associate and cashiers.
 For example, they're 0.6% more likely to graduate with a Master's Degree, and 0.0% more likely to earn a Doctoral Degree.

 A sales floor associate is an employee who is responsible for providing excellent service to customers who come to shop at the company's store.
 Sale floor associates must be well-informed about their products and locations within the store.
 When there is no customer help, sale floor associates should restock shelves and racks, clean the fitting rooms, and handle returns efficiently.
 They also should possess excellent abilities, especially in communication and selling techniques.